 When I finally reached the lighthouse, I was met with a friendly hello from a lady laying out in the sun.
 She told me the Ozone Cafe was open if I wanted anything.
 Stupid question – soup, cheese and pickle sandwiches and a much appreciated cup of tea helped me to celebrate the end of my 52-day walk all the way from Dover.
 I had finally achieved my goal of walking the length of the country, and wild camping every night.

 Feeling pleased with myself was one thing, but I still had the challenge of getting off the Cape.
 It’s quite a remote place when the minibus and ferry aren’t running.
 I decided to walk back to Sandwood Bay along the coast for a change, and so I could compare each route.
-It was easier going with shorter grass, but there’s one particularly steep section into a deep valley followed by a big climb out again.
+It was easier going with shorter grass, but it’s definitely hillier.
+There’s one particularly steep section into a deep valley followed by a big climb out again.
 This took time and energy, so both routes have their pros and cons.
+Hard to choose between them, which is easier or better.

 I treated myself to a big chocolate bar that I’d bought in Kinlochbervie, the one with the peel and re-seal packaging.
-The trouble was, I’d opened it from the wrong end, so I just had to eat all of it.
+The trouble was, I’d opened it from the wrong end and couldn’t reseal it, so I just had to eat all of it.

 I fell asleep with the sound of the waves breaking on the beach, and the feeling that I shouldn’t have eaten quite so much chocolate.